Latest Update Eric Young Jr. is not in the Mets' starting lineup on Sunday. Sun Jul, 27, 11:47 AM

 Is lightning fast and extremely aggressive as a base-stealer.
 Is also patient at the plate and knows how to get on base.
 Displays some pop in his bat.
 Is versatile enough to play several different positions.

-Flaws: : Strikes out a bit too much for someone with his speed.
-Still honing his skills as a baserunner, he can lose concentration at times.
+Flaws: : Strikes out too much for someone with his speed.
+Therefore, he'd benefit a lot by making more contact.
+Can lose his focus at times.
 Would benefit by developing his situational hitting to drive in more runs.

 Despite batting only .232 on the season, Young has managed to stay fantasy relevant with his speed on the base paths.
 He has now converted 26 of 30 stolen base opportunities over 66 games played, which ranks him sixth in all of baseball in that category.
 Just don't expect much production aside from that one area of his game.
 Analyst: Matthew Beck